Hopefully, you are not reading this in the early morning hours!

-Finally, if you have prepared for tomorrow’s assault on the mice in your attic, you can go to sleep.
+Finally, if you have prepared for tomorrow’s assault on the mice in your attic, you can sleep.

 Sure, it is going to be tough to go to sleep.
-If it is the early hours of the morning, you will need to get some sleep, so you have the energy to go mouse hunting in the morning.
+If it is the early morning hours, you will need to sleep to have the energy to go mouse hunting in the morning.

 Mice will not cause total devastation overnight, so there is no need to panic too much.
 They will be looking for bedding and food.

 Frequently Asked Questions

 What do mice sound like at night?

-If you can hear scurrying, scratching, chewing, or squeaking around your home, then it could be mice.
+It could be mice if you can hear scurrying, scratching, chewing, or squeaking around your home.
 These are some of the many signs that indicate mouse activity around your home and attic.

 Do mice only make noise at night?